The Float Test

 About this listen

-From Lynn Steger Strong, critically acclaimed author of Flight, a sophisticated and layered novel about sisters, betrayal, love, and climate change, for fans of The Dutch House and The Most Fun We Ever Had.
+From Lynn Steger Strong, critically acclaimed author of Flight, a sophisticated and layered novel about sisters, betrayal, love, and climate change, for listeners of The Dutch House and The Most Fun We Ever Had.

-""With surgical precision, Lynn Steger Strong dissects and then elegantly reconstructs an American family on the brink: of falling apart, of finding themselves, of saying all the things left unsaid.
+"With surgical precision, Lynn Steger Strong dissects and then elegantly reconstructs an American family on the brink: of falling apart, of finding themselves, of saying all the things left unsaid.
 From the collateral damage inevitably caused by artists, to the notion that perhaps we are who we always were, Strong’s clear and confident voice and prose makes the unvarnished truths in this book sting.
 But that same quality makes the moments of profound tenderness and humanity linger.
-The Float Test—and the Floridian world of this clan—will stay with me for a long time to come.""
+The Float Test—and the Floridian world of this clan—will stay with me for a long time to come."

--- Xochitl Gonzalez, New York Times bestselling author of Anita de Monte Laughs Last
+— Xochitl Gonzalez, New York Times bestselling author of Anita de Monte Laughs Last

-""What I loved most about The Float Test is the sense of place, and how the sticky, dense heat of Florida, the relentless sun, the flat roads ending at the ocean, is woven into the Kenner family’s DNA.
-The adult children of the family—all at crisis points in their own lives—gather on the hot ground of their childhood following their mother’s death, where they try to untangle decades of betrayals and sorrow, and reclaim their sense of home.""
+"What I loved most about The Float Test is the sense of place, and how the sticky, dense heat of Florida, the relentless sun, the flat roads ending at the ocean, is woven into the Kenner family’s DNA.
+The adult children of the family—all at crisis points in their own lives—gather on the hot ground of their childhood following their mother’s death, where they try to untangle decades of betrayals and sorrow, and reclaim their sense of home."

-Ann Napolitano, New York Times bestselling author of Hello Beautiful
+— Ann Napolitano, New York Times bestselling author of Hello Beautiful

 The Kenner siblings are at odds.
 Jenn is a harried mom struggling under the weight of family obligations.
 Fred is a novelist who can’t write, maybe because she’s lost faith in storytelling itself.
 Jude is a recovering corporate lawyer with her own story to tell, and a grudge against her former favorite sister, Fred.
 George, the baby, is estranged from his wife and harboring both a secret about his former employer and an ill-advised crush on one of his sisters’ friends.
 Gathered after a major loss, each sibling needs the others more than ever—if only they could trust each other.